Vladg45/ProTechTasks/README.md

 ___

-Test tasks for C# interns on the PROtech platform.
+The first test assignment for C# interns on the PROtech platform.

-## The following tasks have been implemented:
+## The following tasks have been implemented in this branch:
 1. 4 algorithms have been implemented to find the nearest drivers.
 The most productive algorithm implemented is QuickSelectNearest.
 2. The performance of algorithms was compared using BenchmarkDotNet.
 The results are shown below:
 <img width="719" height="553" alt="Benchmark1" src="https://github.com/user-attachments/assets/6dd46d0f-3159-43ba-8410-e5821beb49d9" />